-- 1. Define the set of actions that you want TESTAR to execute on your SUT: Although, you want to setup a thorough test that fully stresses your SUT, you might want to spare out certain actions, such as printing documents, terminating the SUT (which might be detected as a crash by the oracle) or minimizing it, etc. You might also want to only test a specific subset of all actions because you suspect that faults in specific dialogs of the GUI are more likely to be triggered.
-You can use the ClickFilter in the Filters tab to exclude actions on particular widgets (see section 3.2 for further details). - 2.
-Define startup time, action duration or wait time after actions.
+- 1. Actions definition Define the set of actions that you want TESTAR to execute on your SUT: Although you may like to setup a thorough test that fully stresses your SUT, you might want to spare out certain actions, such as printing documents, terminating the SUT (which might be detected as a crash by the oracle) or minimizing it, etc. You might also want to only test a specific subset of all actions because you suspect that faults in specific dialogs of the GUI are more likely to be triggered.
+You can use the ClickFilter in the Filters tab to exclude actions on particular widgets (see section 4.2 for further details).
+You may also want to more precisely define the actions in the protocol editor, particularly the method named "deriveActions". - 2.
+Timing settings Define startup time, action duration or wait time after actions.
 Those time settings might be important for your test, since they influence the reproducibility of sequences.
 If you start sequence generation too early (before the SUT has been fully loaded) or execute actions too fast / do not give the GUI enough time to react, your generated sequences will still find faults.
 However, these faults might be more exotic (a human user might not be able to trigger them at all) and are usually very hard to reproduce since the timing aspect plays an important factor.
-(See section 3.4 to learn how to set these settings) - 3.
-Make sure that the SUT always starts in the same initial state.
+(See section 4.4 to learn how to set these settings) - 3.
+SUT starting point Make sure that the SUT always starts in the same initial state.
 This is very important to guarantee reproducibility.
 The large majority of SUTs remembers specific settings or saves the position of its windows as they have been during the last session.
-If you do not restore the SUT's settings to their defaults, a previously recorded sequence might not be replayed properly, simply because the SUT starts in a different states during sequence generation and sequence replay (e.g. starts already with the last edited document opened).
+If you do not restore the SUT's settings to their defaults, a previously recorded sequence might not be replayed properly, simply because the SUT starts in a different state during sequence generation and sequence replay (e.g. starts already with the last edited document opened).
 You can use the settings in the misc tab to delete or restore the SUT's settings files.
+Alternatively, you may want to edit TESTAR protocol, thorugh its protocol editor, to programmatically perform suitable tasks.